Aniruddha-Tapas/Obstacle-Detection-and-Path-Planning/README.md

 <hr>
 # Obstacle-Detection-and-Path-Planning

-Path planning is a technique used for find the shortest path between a source and destination.
+Path planning is a technique used to find the shortest path between a source and destination.
 Path planning ensures that navigation is done in least time and in most optimized way, saving energy and providing a optimized way of the doing task.

 ### Given: